Insights & Expertise

 A sublease occurs when a lessee (the intermediate lessor) grants a lease of the right-of-use (ROU) asset obtained under an original lease to another party (the sublessee).
 Importantly, the intermediate lessor continues to account for the original lease with the head lessor and also accounts for the sublease with the sublessee.

-Leasehold Improvements Guide - IFRS
+Leasehold Improvements Explained (With Examples) - IFRS Accounting

 Variable Lease Payments Guide - IFRS 16: Definition, Examples, and Accounting Treatment